andressadotpy/andressadotpy.github.io/_posts/2019-05-30-be-a-computer-scientist.md

 about my Python studies in other posts, this is a more not-language-specific post (although some lectures use Python as teaching tool).

-So, few weeks ago me and my beloved husband created a GitHub repository with our study planning of Computer Science.
+So, few weeks ago my beloved husband and I created a GitHub repository with our study planning of Computer Science.
 Our goal was to plan the equivalent of an entire Computer Science undergraduate program based on the [Computer Science and Engineering 2019 MIT Curriculum](https://www.eecs.mit.edu/docs/ug/freshman_roadmaps.pdf),